 Visalia

-Located south of Fresno and located along Highway 198, Visilia is the closest gateway town to Sequoia National Park.
+Located south of Fresno along Highway 198, Visalia is the closest gateway town to Sequoia National Park.
 It’s about 35 miles from the Foothills Visitor Center in Sequoia.
-Find lodging, dining along with shopping in Visalia.
+In Visalia, you can find lodging, dining, and shopping.

 History of Sequoia and Kings Canyon National Parks

-Sequoia National Park is the second national park when it was established in 1890, after Yellowstone.
+Sequoia National Park was the second national park when it was established in 1890, after Yellowstone.
 General Grant National Park was also established in 1890 and would be enlarged over the years.
 It was renamed Kings Canyon National Park in 1940.
-Sequoia and Kings Canyon National Park was designated at UNESCO Biosphere Reserve in 1976.
+Sequoia and Kings Canyon National Parks were designated a UNESCO Biosphere Reserve in 1976.

 The General Sherman tree is the largest tree on Earth by volume.
 Located in the Giant Forest, it is with five of the 10 largest trees found on earth.